 Last week, I noticed an unusually “large” number of followers on my Instagram.
 On average I get two followers per day.
-On that particular day, I gained close to 50 followers.
+On that particular day, however, I gained close to 50 followers.
 No clue as to how and why it happened.
 At first I didn’t think much of it and followed a few accounts back.
-However, I soon realized that 99% of the new followers were Insta-famous children, their account “managed by their parent”.
+However, I soon realized that 99% of the new followers were Insta-famous children, their accounts “managed by their parent”.
 Some as young as four with over 100k followers.
 This went on for several days and the more I looked into this, the more disturbing it became.

 There are so many parents out there who want their children to be Instagram famous.
 They post thousands of photos of their children, most of which are photo shopped.
 Please don’t photoshop your naturally beautiful child!

 Call me old-fashioned, but kids this young shouldn’t have their own Instagram accounts.

 These parents seem to be oblivious or choose to ignore the frightening fact that a lot of social media love comes from creeps.
 When your child has tens of thousands of followers, you have to ask yourself whether all these people have good intentions.

 As I scrolled through some of these accounts, I noticed the same followers over and over again.
 Most of their mega fans were middle-aged men.
 Some left very disturbing comments.

 How creepy is this?
 But the worst part is the parent’s reply : “much appreciated”.
 No one should call a child ‘very sexy’ and no parent should appreciate it.
 Keep in mind this is the account of a five or six-year-old girl.

 These parents are literally wooing and inviting the worst of humanity: child pedophiles.